Thomas-X/retrievejs/README.md

 ```

 ## the gist
-I got frustrated with constantly repeating myself so I made this package.
+I got frustrated with constantly repeating myself during my exams so I made this package.
 Undoubtably there's better ones out there but this one works for me and fits to what I need.

 ## api